Steffo99/stars/games/detective-case-and-clown-bot-in-murder-in-the-hotel-lisbon.md

 ---
-name: 'Detective Case and Clown Bot in: Murder in the Hotel Lisbon'
+name: "Detective Case and Clown Bot in: Murder in the Hotel Lisbon"
-name_sort: ''
+name_sort: ""
 rating: 0
 active: false
-progress: ''
+progress: new
 hours_played: 0
 purchased_on: .nan
 started_on: .nan